WiIIiam278/nuxtjs-pterodactyl-egg/README.md

 This will clone a git repository, build the nuxt application to `.output/` and run the server from the generated `output/server/index.mjs` file.

 See https://nuxt.com/docs/getting-started/installation for more information.
+Based on [the node.js egg by pasrkervcp](https://github.com/parkervcp/eggs).
+Licensed under MIT.